-This article will briefly discuss the major renewable energy policies of the United States and China and compare how effective they have been in developing the wind power industries in these jurisdictions.
+This article discusses the major renewable energy policies of the United States and China and compare how effective they have been in developing the wind power industries in these jurisdictions.

 The U.S. and China are two of the leading countries in the global wind power industry.
 This is primarily because their governments have taken central roles in stimulating the growth of wind power as part of their overall national energy strategies towards environmental sustainability (Campbell, 2010).